J. C. Hutchins

 J. C. Hutchins is the pseudonym for American podcast novelist and journalist Chris Hutchins.
 Hutchins is best known for his 7th Son series.

 Background

 Hutchins began podcasting in 2006 after receiving multiple rejections from various agents, with 7th Son being his first podcast release.
 Shortly thereafter in 2007, St. Martin's Press picked up the print rights to 7th Son and Dark Arts, an interactive novel.
-Hutchins, dubbed a "new media superstar," writes from home alongside his partner, novelist Eleanor Brown.
+Hutchins, writes from home alongside his partner, novelist Eleanor Brown.